nwaughachukwuma/vue-feathers/README.md

 ## The Basics

-As part of the preparation you will receive a public URI that you can open in your browser.
-It will look something like [http://3f8he.rsb.e-bot7.de/](http://3f8he.rsb.e-bot7.de/).
+As you are reading this you have already successfully run the Makefile to start the application.
+You can visit the app at http://localhost:8380/

 Navigate your browser to this page and you should see a simple web form:

 ![Basic web form](images/basic-web-form.png)

-This page will loads the frontend application code.
+This page will load the frontend application code.
 In most cases, it will automatically reload whenever source files are changed.
 In the rare exceptions where the auto-reload does not trigger, you will have to manually refresh the page to see your changes.

 You should be able to enter some data and submit the form, which will send the data to the backend, where it is saved to the database.
 The saved data will then be displayed in the list below the form: